Zeyadelgabbas/retail-copilot-northwind/README.md

 - Low retreival quality , BM25 is fundementally keyword-based and can't understand semantic similarity improvments : use semantic vectorized search , can be with a local model like BERT.

+- Planner node is complex and fails due to variable entitites (tables , columns , dates , KPI)
+Suggestions:
+- break it down to several nodes but will slow down the preformance.

 - Low generated SQL quality , hallucinations.
 Explaination : the model couldn't apply complex queries.
 suggestions:
 1 - Generate synthetic data , fine-tune model using (PEFT/unsloth/LLama-Factory) on our database.
 2 - using larger model or cloud model in repair node , save struggled questions-query for future fine-tunning.
+3- Add pre-generation multi planning nodes to simplify the task.

 - repairing node doesn't improve quality.